 Mum was nowhere to be seen, so we sat with the cubs for quite a while until all of a sudden they were off!
 We got ourselves into gear and gave chase, and spotted them with mum on the road.
 The lioness clearly had blood on her legs, so we grew quite excited, anticipating the fact she was leading them (and us) straight to a fresh kill.

-Unfortunately it’s not always easy to follow cats because they don’t tend to stick to the roads like us!
-We managed to keep up with them for a while but then lost them when they disappeared into thick bush.
+Unfortunately, it’s not always easy to follow cats because they don’t tend to stick to the roads like us!
+We managed to keep up with them for a while but then lost them when they disappeared into a thick bush.
 Consulting our map we figured out where was the next likely road they would cross and sent another vehicle in that direction to try and relocate them.
 NOTHING.
 Off we went on the same road, and AGAIN I manage to beat now TWO Shangaan trackers to spot these lions.
-I wasn’t even that confident it was them but sure enough, my (newly formed) eagle-eyes managed to pick out the shape of a lioness’s head under a tree.
+I wasn’t even that confident it was them but sure enough, my (newly formed) eagle eyes managed to pick out the shape of a lioness’s head under a tree.

 I don’t know what I was more excited about – finding these amazing animals feasting on a kudu kill or the fact I had managed two amazing spots that afternoon!
 We pulled in to get a better view and watched as the cubs excitedly started eating their dinner amongst also playing with it and each other!
 Mum was lying nearby, keeping a watchful eye on them.